 The School of Music will be following University guidelines regarding health and safety policies.
 Please see the Health and Safety section of the University’s Covid-19 FAQ for any policies not discussed here.

-Q: Do I have to get tested twice a week in order to use the music facilities (even if I’m taking all my classes online)?
+Q: Do I have to get tested in order to use the music facilities (even if I’m taking all my classes online)?

 A: Yes.
-Everyone must follow the University’s policy for getting tested twice a week in order to enter any of the music buildings, even if it’s just to use the practice rooms.
+Everyone must follow the University’s policy for getting tested in order to enter any of the music buildings, even if it’s just to use the practice rooms.
 See https://covid19.illinois.edu/health-and-support/on-campus-covid-19-testing/.

 Q: How will students and faculty comply with the University’s requirement that everyone wear masks?
 What else is being done to make attending classes, lessons, and rehearsals safe?